posquit0/Awesome-CV/README.md

 **_Note:_ Above services do not guarantee up-to-date source code of Awesome CV**

 ## <a name="how-to-use">How to Use

 #### Requirements

-A full TeX distribution is assumed.
+A full TeX distribution is assumed if you want to compile locally.
 [Various distributions for different operating systems (Windows, Mac, \*nix) are available](http://tex.stackexchange.com/q/55437) but TeX Live is recommended.
 You can [install TeX from upstream](http://tex.stackexchange.com/q/1092) (recommended; most up-to-date) or use `sudo apt-get install texlive-full` if you really want that.
 (It's generally a few years behind.)

 #### Usage